 Dependencies

-FStop (Hz) - end value of the frequency coverage range
+the final value of the frequency coverage

-Not set (By default)
+range Not set (by default)

 Details

-Span (Hz) - range of values around the centre frequency
+range of values around the central frequency

-Not set (By default)
+Not set (by default)

 Details